bifurcation/userinfo-vc/userinfo-vc.md

   populated, then it MUST meet the requirements of (#revocation-information).

-An UserInfo VC is thus a JWT that can be signed and verified in largely the same way as the other JWTs produced by OpenID Connect (e.g., ID tokens and signed UserInfo responses), but using the VC syntax to present a public key for the credential subject in addition to the claims provided by the OP.
+An UserInfo VC is thus a JWT that can be signed and verified in largely the same way as the other JWTs produced by OpenID Connect (e.g., ID tokens), but using the VC syntax to present a public key for the credential subject in addition to the claims provided by the OP.

 A non-normative example of a UserInfo VC is shown below: